Mifa celebrates its 50th anniversary! Read more >

 • Weldability: good

-• Surface condition: moderate
+• Surface finish: moderate

 • Strength: very high